Asked & Answered: California Earthquake Training Edition

 You ask, we answer!
-We know you are busy and trying to find an answer is hard to come by (because really, who wants to look past the first page of Google anymore?).
+We know you are busy and trying to find an answer is hard to come by (because who wants to look past the first page of Google anymore?).
 Don’t worry, we hear you!
 Here are the most common questions we get about the California Earthquake Training Course:

-Answer #1: The California Department of Insurance has adopted regulations that requires the training of insurance adjusters in evaluating damage caused by earthquakes and fair claims handling.
+Answer #1: The California Department of Insurance has adopted regulations that require the training of insurance adjusters in evaluating the damage caused by earthquakes and fair claims handling.
 These regulations can be found in the California Code of Regulations, Title 10, Chapter 5, Sub-chapter 7.5.1.
 In a nutshell, YOU MUST BE EARTHQUAKE AND FAIR CLAIMS CERTIFIED TO ADJUST EARTHQUAKE CLAIMS IN CALIFORNIA.

-Question #2: Do I need to do any extra training on top of California Earthquake Training course?
+Question #2: Do I need to do any extra training on top of the California Earthquake Training course?

 Question #2: YES.
-The California Earthquake Authority (CEA) requires that any insurance adjuster that wants to adjust claims on their behalf, take their course.
-This is an online course called Homeowners Coverage Training: CEA 2016 and 2019 Policies; it is 50 minutes in length and at the end there is a 20-question test… a passing score is 70%.
+The California Earthquake Authority (CEA) requires that any insurance adjuster that wants to adjust claims on their behalf take their course.
+This is an online course called Homeowners Coverage Training: CEA 2016 and 2019 Policies; it is 50 minutes in length and at the end, there is a 20-question test… a passing score is 70%.

-Question #3: Will I get a certificate and how long is it good for?
+Question #3: Will I get a certificate, and how long is it good for?

 Answer #3: Yes!
-You can access/print your certificate any time in your account.
+You can access/print your certificate at any time in your account.
 The certification is good for three years.